project-akri/akri/docs/end-to-end-demo.md

 # End-to-End Demo
 In this guide, you will deploy Akri end-to-end, all the way from discovering local video cameras to the footage being streamed on a Web application.
 You will explore how Akri can dynamically discover devices, deploy brokers pods to perform some action on a device (in this case grabbing video frames and serving them over gRPC), and deploy broker services for obtaining the results of that action.

+## Set up mock udev video devices
+1. Install a kernel module to make v4l2 loopback video devices.
+Learn more about this module [here](https://github.com/umlaeute/v4l2loopback).
+    ```sh
+    curl http://deb.debian.org/debian/pool/main/v/v4l2loopback/v4l2loopback-dkms_0.12.5-1_all.deb -o v4l2loopback-dkms_0.12.5-1_all.deb
+    sudo dpkg -i v4l2loopback-dkms_0.12.5-1_all.deb
+    ```
+1. Insert the kernel module, creating /dev/video1 and /dev/video2 devnodes.
+To create different number video devices modify the `video_nr` argument.
+    ```sh
+    sudo modprobe v4l2loopback exclusive_caps=1 video_nr=1,2
+    ```
+1. Install Gstreamer main packages
+    ```sh
+    sudo apt-get install -y \
+        libgstreamer1.0-0 gstreamer1.0-tools gstreamer1.0-plugins-base \
+        gstreamer1.0-plugins-good gstreamer1.0-libav
+    ```
+1. Open two new terminals (one for each fake video device), and in each terminal ssh into your ubuntu server that your cluster is running on.
+1. In one terminal, stream a test video of a white ball moving around a black background from the first fake video device.
+    ```sh
+    sudo gst-launch-1.0 -v videotestsrc pattern=ball ! "video/x-raw,width=640,height=480,framerate=10/1" ! avenc_mjpeg ! v4l2sink device=/dev/video1
+    ```
+    If this generates an error, be sure that there are no existing video streams targeting /dev/video1 (you can query with commands like this: `ps -aux | grep gst-launch-1.0 | grep "/dev/video1"`).
+1. In the other terminal, stream a test video of SMPTE 100%% color bars moving horizontally from the second fake video device.
+    ```sh
+    sudo gst-launch-1.0 -v videotestsrc pattern=smpte horizontal-speed=1 ! "video/x-raw,width=640,height=480,framerate=10/1" ! avenc_mjpeg ! v4l2sink device=/dev/video2
+    ```
+    If this generates an error, be sure that there are no existing video streams targeting /dev/video2 (you can query with commands like this: `ps -aux | grep gst-launch-1.0 | grep "/dev/video2"`).

+## Set up a cluster

-**Note:** The first step can be performed either via K3s or MicroK8s.
-Select and carry out one or the other, then continue on with the rest of the steps.
+**Note:** Feel free to deploy on any Kubernetes distribution.
+Here, find instructions for K3s and MicroK8s.
+Select and carry out one or the other (or adopt to your distribution), then continue on with the rest of the steps.

-## Option 1: Set up single node cluster using K3s
+### Option 1: Set up single node cluster using K3s
 1. Acquire a Linux distro that is supported by K3s, these steps work for Ubuntu.
 1. Install [K3s](https://k3s.io/).
     ```sh